facebook/hyperion/README.md

 # hyperion

-The goal of this project to automatically add more observability and control to the behabior of JavaScript objects and classes.
+The goal of this project to automatically add more observability and control to the behavior of JavaScript objects and classes.
 This will in effect virualize the WebApplication.
 The main focus is to virtualize and intercept all browser API.